piotrkowalski3110/dolby-python-decoder/README.md

 ### Troubleshooting
 - “Audio is not stereo!”: Ensure your file has exactly 2 channels.
 - “File not found”: Re-select the file; verify the path and access.
-- Distorted output: Check input file levels; ensure the input is not clipped.
-Internal float clipping is applied to avoid NaNs for float input.
 - No output files: Use “Process Audio” (not “Test filtration”), and verify you have write permissions to the project folder.

 ---